CS125 Frequently Asked Questions (FAQ)

 1. What is source code?
 What is a source file?
 Code (instructions) written in a high level language like Matlab, C, Ada, Fortran, COBOL, or Basic, for example, is called source code because it is the human-readable description/specification (i.e., source) of the logic in the ultimately executable computer program.
 But source code itself cannot be directly executed by any computer you'll ever see (there may be some lab curiosities left in the museums that were built to allow direct execution of some simple source language, but nothing as complex as C).
 To produce an executable program, source code must first be translated into some target machine's language — which is the binary language the hardware designers built into that machine's circuitry and is the only language that that particular machine's hardware can ever actually execute.
 The file containing the source code used as input to a translator program is said to be a source file.
 Programmers create and modify source files with an editor.
 For a compiled language like C, the source file is then provided as the input to some compiler, which then outputs a completely separate file containing the machine language equivalent for the entire file of source code.
 (The ouput from the compiler is called the "executable" file, although that's actually a bit of an oversimplification, but we'll deal with that some other day, like in CS420.)
 Nothing of the programmer's source logic is executed until it is translated and the resultant executable file is executed.

-Both compilers and interpreters (like Matlab) can technically be referred to as translators.
+2. What is the difference between compilation and interpreation?
+Both compilers (like gcc) and interpreters (like Matlab) can technically be referred to as translators; they translate from source code (see FAQ #1, above) to machine code.
 The difference is when and how often the translation is done.
 As discussed above, a compiler translates each statement of source code only once and outputs the result (the machine language) for the entire source file as a completely separate executable file.
-An interpreter alternates between translation and execution, a statement at a time — first it translates (interprets) a source code statement, then it executes the resultant machine code, then it goes on to the next source language statement, interprets it, and so on.
+An interpreter alternates between translation and execution, one statement at a time — first it translates (interprets) a source code statement, then it executes the resultant machine code, then it goes on to the next source language statement, interprets it, and so on.
 When an interpreter is supplied with a source program with a loop in it, it must translate each statement in the loop each time it is encountered; if it goes through the loop one thousand times, each statement will be interpreted (as well as executed) one thousand times.
 In contrast, a compiler for a compiled language (like C), translates each source statement only once, eventually producing the machine language equivalent of the entire loop.
 As a result of the extra work (repeat translations), programs in interpreted languages execute more slowly than compiled programs since the real-time execution of each statement must be preceded by its interpretation.
 Why bother with intepreted languages, then?
 Several reasons actually (take CS332 to learn more), perhaps the foremeost being that if something goes wrong during execution, the interpreter knows exactly which source statement was being translated/executed when the problem occurred and can provide the programmer a great deal of debugging assistance.
 Unless special arrangements are made (and the compiler is sophisticated enough to support such arrangements) the executable program produced by a compiler has no information whatsoever about the original source code.
 The source code may have been lost years ago, in fact, and the executable program would still be perfectly usable (but sure not easily modifiable ;-) You don't have the source code for Internet Explorer now do you?
 But you use it all the time, I presume.

-2. What does machine language really look like?
+3. What does machine language really look like?
 You really want to see it?
 It's pretty dull.
-Here's the machine language for my "Hello world!" program, compiled on and for sun/prclab when sun/prclab was hosted on an Ultrasparc computer built by Sun Microsystems (now part of Oracle).
+Here's the machine language for my "Hello world!" program.
 It's actually shown in formatted hexadecimal rather than binary (which is essentially unreadable by human beings) to make it somewhat easier to understand — don't say I never do anything for you.
 (Later in this course we'll discus why programmers and computer engineers use hexadecimal numbers so often.)
-Remember, this particular example of machine language only works for machines based on the Sparc chip set manufactured by Sun Microsystems.
+This particular example of machine language only works for machines based on the Sparc chip set manufactured by Sun Microsystems.
 This machine language wouldn't mean anything at all to an Intel/Pentium based machine like the Dell computers in the King labs.
 I could get my "Hello world!" program written in C to run on the Intel/Pentium architecture, but first I'd have to find a compiler that could produce code in the Intel/Pentium machine language.
 Source code is portable and can (if done right) be moved from one machine to another (although it will have to be recompiled for each new type of machine); machine code is not portable except to a pretty exact duplicate of the original machine it was compiled for.

-3. How do I compile my program?
-Issue to the Unix shell the following command:
+4. How do I compile my program?
+Enter the following command to the shell:

-The actual name you choose for your executable output_file is totally arbitrary (as long as it is a valid name to Unix) but for your benefit it should be chosen to "match" its corresponding source file so that you know which executable comes from which source file.
-For CS125, I'd like your source files to be named program_n.c and the resultant executable (produced by the compiler) to be named program_n.exe, where n is the unique number I give you for each of your programming assignments.
+The actual name you choose for your executable outputFile is totally arbitrary (as long as it is a valid name to Unix) but for your benefit it should be chosen to "match" its corresponding source file so that you know which executable comes from which source file.
+If you don't supply a named outputFile (so your compile command is just gcc inputFile), the default output from gcc goes to a file named a.out For CS125, I'd like your source files to be named program_n.c and the resultant executable (produced by the compiler) to be named programn.exe, where n is the unique number I give you for each of your programming assignments.

 ctime.c:16: parse error before '='